akazachk/tanking/README.md

 Julia 1.x.
 If `PyPlot` is available, the figures in the paper can be plotted using `do_plotting=true` in the commands below.

 ### Running the code
-To run a simulation, parse NBA data, and reproduce data regarding noisiness of the reverse order ranking:
+To run a simulation, parse NBA data, and reproduce data regarding noisiness of the reverse order ranking, first change directories to the `julia` subdirectory, then start `julia`, type `]` to enter `pkg` mode, and type `activate ./` to activate the tanking environment.
+Pressing `backspace` will return you to the normal prompt.
+Afterwards, the code can be run with the following commands:

 		include("main.jl")
 		main_simulate(do_simulation=true, num_replications=100000, do_plotting=false, mode=1)